Welcome to the Georgetown County Museum

 Muskets, marshlands, rice plantations, winding rivers, and revolution — what do these seemingly unrelated subjects have in common?
 At the Georgetown County Museum, they come together to tell the rich and remarkable story of nearly 300 years of American history as experienced through the lives of the people of Georgetown County, South Carolina.

-Operated by the Georgetown County Historical Society, the Museum is dedicated to preserving and promoting the history of Georgetown County from its earliest origins to the present day.
-Through education, preservation, and community engagement, the Society provides perspective on the past while helping create a lasting legacy for future generations.
+Operated by the Georgetown County Historical Society, the Museum is dedicated to preserving and promoting the history of Georgetown County through education, preservation, and community engagement.
+The Society provides perspective on the past while helping create a lasting legacy for future generations.

 300 Years of Fluctuating Fortunes